strongloop/poc-loopback-multitenancy/README.md

 We basically use a combination of middleware to get the tenant id and use it to determine which logical model and datasource to use.
 The logical model is used to generate a physical model at runtime using the provided tenant id.
-In this case, we've preconfigured the logical model (in model.json files) before the application is started, but the physical models (and their attached datasources) are determined dynamically (using the preconfigured information from `tenant-config.json`) when the requests are received.
+In this case, we've preconfigured the logical model (in `model.json` files) before the application is started, but the physical models (and their attached datasources) are determined dynamically (using the preconfigured information from `tenant-config.json`) when the requests are received.

 ## Considerations

-- There are probably better ways to parse the API endpoint to determine which model to use (can probably make more use of strong-remoting here)
 - The tenant configuration is read from a file in this POC, we should probably allow for runtime config injection (config level, model level, request level, etc)